Elephant hunting in Kenya: Possible trophy hunting in the future

 Trophy hunting, purely as sport and as a conservation action, is now being considered for adoption in Kenya, as such a programme appears to have yielded positive results in Namibia and South Africa under a programme titled "Community-Based Natural Resource Management" (CBNRM).
 Under this programme, while cash was offered as an incentive for sport hunting, the basic aim was wildlife control on the communal land, providing benefits to the community as a whole.
-It is believed that trophy hunting might attract elephant poachers into moving into legal hunting and leaving elephant trading.

 The Food and Agriculture Organization's (FAO) report states: "Trophy hunting is generally self-regulating because low off-take is required to ensure high trophy quality and marketability in future seasons.
 Trophy hunting creates crucial financial incentives for the development and/or retention of wildlife as a land use over large areas in Africa, including in areas where ecotourism is not viable.
 Hunting plays an important role in the rehabilitation of degraded wildlife areas by enabling the income generation from wildlife without affecting population growth of trophy species."

 The policy of trophy hunting has been adopted in 23 sub-Saharan African countries.
-The income generated in total in Africa is quoted to be USD 201 million/year, derived from about 18,500 international hunting clients covering an area of 1.4 million km².
+The income generated in total in Africa is quoted to be US$201 million/year, derived from about 18,500 international hunting clients covering an area of 1.4 million km^{2}.
 Since there is a lack of consensus among the clients about the efficacy of this method of biodiversity conservation in Africa, a study carried out by the Africa Wildlife Conservation Fund indicates that if Kenya makes trophy hunting legal again, nearly 90% of the clients would be interested in pursuing this activity in that country.
 In this context, the importance of effective regulation of hunting operators and clients has also been highlighted.